FAQ | Sincerely Sunday

 For detailed instructions on each method, click here

-- Trim your wick before lighting each candle
+- Trim your wick to ¼" before each burn to avoid excess soot and candle mushrooms.

-- On the first burn, allow the wax to melt across the entire surface
+- On the first burn, allow the wax to fully melt across the surface to create an even melt pool and prevent tunneling.

-- Don't leave your candle burning all day
+- Avoid leaving your candle burning unattended or all day.

-Check out our Candle Care guide for more tips and tricks on how to make your candle last as long as possible.
+Check out our Candle Care guide for more tips and tricks on how to make your candle last longer.

 How you extinguish your candle is entirely up to you—there’s no right or wrong way!